csinchok/chipy-fcc-presentation/PITCHME.md

 ---
 ## Tools

-- I used ElasticSearch as a data store |
+- I used Elasticsearch as a data store |

 - Crawled the API, and and indexed ES with Python |

-- Had a separate Python process to tag Comments in ES |
+- Had a separate Python process to analyze comments |

 - Used Kibana for a lot of the slicing and dicing |